Andrée's Arctic balloon expedition: Launch, flight, and landing

 Returning to Danes Island in the summer of 1897, the expedition found that the balloon hangar built the year before had weathered the winter storms well.
 The winds were more favorable, too.
 Andrée had strengthened his leadership position by replacing the older and critical Ekholm, an authority in his field, with the more enthusiastic Frænkel.

 On 11 July, in a steady wind from the south-west, the top of the plank hangar was dismantled, the three explorers climbed into the already heavy basket, and Andrée dictated one last-minute telegram to King Oscar and another to the newspaper Aftonbladet, holder of press rights to the expedition.
 The large support team cut away the last ropes holding the balloon and it rose slowly.
 Moving out low over the water, it was pulled so far down by the friction of the several-hundred-meter-long drag ropes against the ground as to dip the basket into the water.
 The friction also twisted the ropes around, detaching them from their screw holds.
 These holds were a new safety feature that Andrée had reluctantly been persuaded to add, whereby ropes that got caught on the ground could be more easily dropped.

 Most of the ropes unscrewed at once and 530 kg of rope were lost, while the three explorers could simultaneously be seen to dump 210 kg of sand overboard to get the basket clear of the water.
 740 kg of essential weight was thus lost in the first few minutes.
 Before it was well clear of the launch site, Eagle had turned from a supposedly steerable craft into an ordinary hydrogen balloon with a few ropes hanging from it, at the mercy of the wind; its crew had no means to direct it to any particular goal and had too little ballast for stability.
-Lightened, the balloon rose to 700 m, an unplanned for height, where the lower air pressure made the hydrogen escape all the faster through the eight million stitching holes.
+Lightened, the balloon rose to altitudes higher than what was planned for, where the lower air pressure made the hydrogen escape all the faster through the eight million stitching holes.